z3ntu/lucaweiss.eu_source/content/post/2024-06-24-eSIM-manager-for-mobile-Linux.md

 (LaForge)](https://chaos.social/@LaF0rge) getting me curious about eSIMs and posting lots of useful information for understanding it.

-Additionally since everything is built on top of the [lpac project](https://github.com/estkme-group/lpac) which is doing all the heavy lifting in this, I've 'only' adapted it to work on Qualcomm devices and made a GUI for it.
+Additionally everything is built on top of the [lpac project](https://github.com/estkme-group/lpac) which is doing all the heavy lifting in this, I've 'only' adapted it to work on Qualcomm devices and made a GUI for it.

+And of course thanks to [Fairphone](https://www.fairphone.com/), my employer, for allowing me to spend time on this project, both for figuring out how eSIM works in general on Qualcomm devices and spending many more hours adding support to lpac and building this app.

 If you have any questions or comments, feel free to send me an e-mail or comment on [the Fediverse (Mastodon)